srini118us/Agents/MultiAgentGraph/knowledge_graph_builder/README.md

 *   **Knowledge Graph Builder Agent** (`mapper.py`): Receiving the refined and synthesized data, this agent is responsible for constructing the core knowledge graph structure.
 It identifies key concepts, career phases, required skills, and the relationships between them, defining these as nodes and edges.
 Essentially, it translates the processed information into a formal graph data format.

-*   **Graph Export/Visualization Agent** (`graphviz_exporter.py`): This agent receives the structured knowledge graph data (nodes and edges) from the Knowledge Graph Builder Agent.
+*   **Graph Export/Visualization Agent**: This agent receives the structured knowledge graph data (nodes and edges) from the Knowledge Graph Builder Agent.
 It then leverages the Graphviz library to convert this data into a visual representation (DOT language string).
 This agent is responsible for generating two main outputs:
     *   **Interactive Streamlit Graph**: The generated DOT output is directly used by the Streamlit application to display an interactive and dynamic version of the career roadmap within the web interface.
     *   **Static PNG File**: A static image file named `career_roadmap.png` is automatically saved in this directory (`MultiAgentGraph/knowledge_graph_builder/`), providing a permanent and easily shareable visual output of the graph.

 *   **Streamlit Application** (`app.py`): Beyond its role in orchestration, `app.py` serves as the primary user interface for the entire system.
 It handles user input, integrates all the agent interactions behind the scenes, and displays the final interactive knowledge graph, providing a seamless user experience.

 *   **Display Knowledge Graph**: This represents the ultimate visual output of the system: the fully rendered career roadmap, available both as an interactive component within the Streamlit application and as a static `career_roadmap.png` image file.